apereo/cas/Mailing-Lists.md

 Put another way; readers of your case aren’t necessarily housed in your head!
 They don’t know what you know.
 Help them out.
 Would you want to respond to your own report?
 Think about that before you press submit.

-<div class="alert alert-info"><strong>List Etiquette</strong><p>If your question does not contain enough data, and is described in vague terms, it will likely be ignored.
+<div class="alert alert-info"><strong>List Etiquette</strong><p>If your question does not contain enough data and is described in vague terms, it will likely be ignored.
 Please try to be as precise as possible.</p></div>

 ### Is this a bug?